Vixurunt/APS-For-Vocal-Accompaniment-Filtering/README.md

-# APS-For-Accompaniment-Filtering
+# APS-For-Vocal/Accompaniment-Filtering
-An audio processing system for accompaniment based on matlab.
+An audio processing system for vocal or accompaniment filtering based on matlab.